jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Implement rule-based categorization engine
 - Setup machine learning-based suggestions

+**Execution Summary**: Created a robust activity categorization system with the DefaultActivityCategorizationService that implements intelligent rule-based categorization.
+Developed a user interface for managing categorization rules with the CategoryRulesView, allowing users to add, edit, and delete rules for applications, URLs, and window titles.
+Built a settings interface with a tabbed layout providing access to categories, integrations, notifications, and other settings.
+Implemented rule caching for improved performance and basic suggestion mechanisms for improved categorization.
+Added support for automatically creating rules when a user manually categorizes an activity, building a smarter system over time. **DONE**

 ### Step 9: Usage Statistics
 - Create data aggregation service
 - Implement time tracking calculations
 - Build daily/weekly summary generation
 - Create streak and pattern detection

+**Execution Summary**: Developed a comprehensive ActivityStatisticsService to aggregate and analyze user activity data.
+Implemented time tracking calculations that summarize productive, neutral, and distracting time across multiple time periods (daily, weekly, monthly).
+Created detailed statistics including productivity scores, streaks, and top applications/websites.
+Built a visually appealing StatisticsView with interactive charts, progress bars, and time period selection.
+Added usage pattern detection to identify the most productive and distracting hours and days.
+Integrated statistics into the menu bar UI with quick access to detailed reports.
+Used reactive programming with Combine for efficient data updates. **DONE**

 ### Step 10: Local Data Storage
 - Implement ActivityRepository
 - Create database operations for activity records
 - Setup caching layer for performance
 - Implement data retention policies

+**Execution Summary**: Enhanced the ActivityRecordRepository with a robust caching system using NSCache to improve query performance for frequently accessed data.
+Implemented data retention policies with the DataRetentionService that manages automatic cleanup of older records based on user-defined retention periods.
+Added comprehensive error handling and logging throughout the data layer.
+Created connections between the data retention settings in GeneralSettingsView and the actual data management functionality.
+Implemented a background scheduler for regular cleanup tasks while ensuring minimal application impact.
+Optimized database queries and ensured proper cache invalidation during updates to maintain data integrity. **DONE**

 ## Phase 3: External Integrations